backend-development/backend-development-textbook/source/git_branching.md

 ### Why use revision control?

+There are good reasons to use revision control even in small projects:

-1. The whole history of the project always accessible
+1. The whole history of the project always accessible, you can "go back in time" to old versions of your code.
-2. You can try out stuff without danger of breaking anything
+2. You can try out experimental stuff without danger of breaking your existing code.
-3. For teamwork - several people can program on separate computers, the system helps with merging the differnet codes
+3. it's absolutely vital for teamwork - several people can program on separate computers, the system helps with merging the differnet codes

 ### Why use git?